Community Health

 Who is the CBA?

 The Community Bargaining Association (CBA) represents unionized workers in B.C.’s community health sector across seven unions.
-Its bargaining committee – made up of union members and representatives – negotiates the CBA collective agreement covering almost 26,000 workers province wide.
+Its bargaining committee – made up of union members and representatives – negotiates the CBA collective agreement covering over 27,000 workers province wide.

 What is community health?